crillab/gophersat/README.md

 Gophersat is now also able to read and solve general boolean formulas, not only problems represented in the user-unfriendly DIMACS format.
+It also deals natively with cardinality constraints, i.e clauses that must have at least n literals true, with n > 1.

 ## What is a SAT solver?
 What is the SAT problem?
 SAT, which stands for *Boolean Satisfiability Problem*, is the canonical